Cleaning the Z-axis

 Reconnect the motor connectors

-Checking the motor cable connection on your Sonic Mighty 4K is an important step in ensuring that your device is working properly.
+Checking the motor cable connection on your Sonic Mega 8K is an important step in ensuring that your device is working properly.
 If the motor cable becomes disconnected, it can cause your printer stop working altogether.
 To check the motor cable connection, follow these steps:

 - Turn off your printer and unplug it from the power source

-- Locate both ends of the motor connector (as shown below)
+- Locate the motor connector (as shown below)

-- Check that both ends of the motor cable are securely connected.
+- Check the motor connector is securely connected.
 If either end is loose, gently push it back into place

-- Plug your Sonic Mighty 4K back into the power source and turn it on
+- Plug your Sonic Mega 8K back into the power source and turn it on

 - Test the Z-axis to make sure it is working properly

-Check the motor by turning the Z-axis by hand
+Check the Z-axis by turning it by hand

 If you experience a situation where the Z-axis becomes stuck during printing or if you hear a grinding noise from the motor, it may indicate a problem with the Z-axis mechanism.
 This issue is often caused by the buildup of dirt, dust, or resin on the Z-axis or even resin that has seeped into the motor, preventing it from moving smoothly.